 - Performance efficiency

-While it’s possible to do all of this near the end of the process, it’s much more effective to do this throughout the process — preferably with the QA team being integrated into the process at all levels.
+While it’s possible to do all of this near the end of the process, it’s much more effective to do this throughout the process — preferably with the Software QA and Maintenance team being integrated into the process at all levels.

 Functional stability simply means how well the functions within the software cover the needs of the user and the tasks specified, how well it creates results and to what degree of accuracy, and how well it allows users to do this.
 These can be simplified as completeness, correctness and appropriateness.